Contingency Management for Technology-based Information Systems

 - Manual information systems:

-The academic/administrative unit head responsible for overall functionality of an information system and for stewardship of the data it includes (e.g. the university registrar is the system owner for the Student Administration System).
-The system owner works in cooperation with IT for effective implementation/operation of the system and to assure appropriate controls are in place.
+The academic/administrative unit head responsible for overall functionality of an information system and for appropriate stewardship of the data it includes (e.g. the university registrar is the system owner for the Student Administration System).
+The system owner works in cooperation with Information Technology (IT) to define requirements, select and implement the system and establish necessary controls to assure appropriate functionality and security are achieved.
+The system owner is identified/documented during the Project Initiation Questionnaire (PIQ) process and revisited with IT as job responsibilities/other circumstances necessitate a change.

 This policy applies to all critical functions supported by technology-based information systems, applications or services.